star of bethlehem

 In the same way you pass a car on the highway and it appears to stop or even be moving backwards due to what is called apparent motion.
 The other car is not moving backwards of course, it is only moving slower.
 The same with planets.
 When the earth passes Jupiter (as seen above) for a while it appears from our perspective to stop, and even move backwards as we zip past it in our own orbit.

-However, due to declination & a host of other variables (planets do not orbit on the exact same plane with each orbit) this is one rare time in human history that it came very, very, close.
-Plus something else unique occurred, it retrograded (appeared to move backwards) three times around the King Star:
+However, due to declination & a host of other variables (planets do not orbit on the exact same plane with each orbit) this time - this one rare time in human history - came together very, very, close - about as close together as you can get.

-OK, so if you were a Magi, and you saw this, you definitely have some indication that KING is in play here.
+OK, so if you were a Magi, and you saw this, you definitely have some indication that a KING is in play here.
 However, where do we get King of the Jews?
 Of the twelve Jewish tribes, which one does the Messiah come from?

-So what's with December 25th...?
 One of the earliest mentions was from Sextus Julius Africanus (180 - 250 AD) who dated Christ's conception on March 25th (the day he held that the world was created as well), so nine months after that would be a December 25th birth.
-In 336 AD Emperor Constntine began formally celebrating Christmas on December 25th in what some felt was more of a political move, attempting to Christianize the most popular of ancient Roman festivals: Saturnalia (think Mardi Gras times 100 in madness & debauchery).
+In 336 AD Emperor Constantine began formally celebrating Christmas on December 25th in what some felt was more of a political move, attempting to Christianize the most popular of ancient Roman festivals: Saturnalia (think Mardi Gras times 100 in madness & debauchery).

 However, if we consider the movement of Jupiter in 3 BC,